fongsean/questionnaire_track_fhir_in_qh/README.md

 A Patient Management System (PMS) server provides access to patient and related clinical data to support pre-population and context for Questionnaires.
 We use MELD Sandbox for this connectathon, and it also provides SMART on FHIR capabilities!

+**Note: You should have received an email on registering for access to the MELD sandbox.
+If you did not, please let us know!**

 MELD Sandbox: https://meld.interop.community/QHConnectathon2025

 Public FHIR endpoint for patient data: https://gw.interop.community/QHConnectathon2025/open